FINANCING COLLEGE: UNDERSTANDING OPTIONS

 Types of Student Aid

-These awards can be based on academic merit, extracurricular involvement, leadership, talent and/or other factors.
+Scholarships can be based on academic merit, extracurricular involvement, leadership, talent and/or other factors.
 Scholarship sources can include Baldwin Wallace University as well as companies, organizations, community agencies and school-related groups with which a student or parents have an affiliation.
 Scholarships do not require repayment.

 While the criteria of each grant can differ, federal and state grants as well as BW grants are awarded to students based on need, residency and/or other factors.
 Grants do not require repayment.